|COMSATS' Tele-Health Services Website (www.ehealthcomsats.com)

 Later in 2004, this experience was utilized for establishing Tele-health services at a far-flung location in the Northern Areas of Pakistan, under a project titled “ICTs for Rural Development in Mountainous and Remote Areas of Northern Pakistan”, electronically linking Skardu with Islamabad.
 The project proved to be a success in terms of achieving its objective of providing specialist medical consultations through synchronous (live) and asynchronous (store-and-forward) methods through appropriate audio/visual tools, live connectivity, FTP server and telephonic conference by the qualified dermatologists from Pakistan Institute of Medical Sciences (PIMS), based in Islamabad.
-The project was completed in 2007, yet COMSATS managed to continue the services.
-Till date, over 4,000 patients have benefited from the specialist tele-consultations provided through COMSATS Tele-health services.
+Over 4,000 patients have benefited from the specialist tele-consultations provided through COMSATS Tele-health services.

 Another Tele-health set up at Zhob, Balochistan commenced in 2011 when COMSATS signed an MoU with the Human Development Foundation (HDF) for collaboration in Tele-health.
 This set up, based at community health centre of HDF in Zhob, has carried out a hundreds of consultations since its establishment.